lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 **Learning objective:** Navigate the multi-panel interface for catalog data results.

+**Summary:**
+This tutorial demonstrates how to navigate the results of a simple Portal query.
+The example below selects fluxes of bright objects within a radius around a specific point on the sky.

 **LSST data products:**

 **Credit:** Originally developed by the Rubin Community Science team.